TEFAF 2018, The Next Generation

 Although the next generation will probably not buy at the TEFAF just yet, this is the place where you can find the highest quality of art in Europe under one roof and more importantly: compare to train your eye and taste.
 If you have aspirations to become a collector, then you should not miss this fair.

 That both Sotheby's (since 2009) and Christie's (since 2011) no longer organises antique auctions in the Netherlands is, unfortunately, poverty for attracting international quality and for training new collectors.
-This means that antique traders now have to take on a greater responsibility to train a new generation of collectors.
-The art fair could be the perfect location to make a younger audience better acquainted with art and antiques.
-In this way, the new generation can be taken into the world of art and antiques to develop a passion and taste.
+This means that antique traders now have to take on a greater responsibility to educate a new generation of collectors and lovers of art.
+TEFAF art fair, where so many experts in the field are gathered together, could be the perfect location to make a younger audience better acquainted with art and antiques.
+In this way, the new generation can be taken into the world of art and antiques, learn about the art market and develop a passion and taste.
 And we all know, whoever loves art will not be able to stop themselves collecting.

-In a fast-changing and increasingly globalised market, TEFAF moves with the times.
+In a fast-changing and increasingly globalised market, TEFAF keeps abreast of the times.
 It is a good thing that MECC and TEFAF have signed another 10-year contract.
 Because with a progressive vision as such, TEFAF will be able to maintain its position as market leader for a little while.

 Header Image: Ernst Ludwig Kirchner, The Mountains, 1921.
 Galerie Thomas - Stand 440